Week-by-week guide to pregnancy

-Inside you, big things are happening.
-Your baby is growing very quickly and now almost looks human.
-The baby is still very happy in its protective amniotic sac and gets all its nourishment from a yolk sac, but the placenta is getting ready to take over the job, providing nutrients and oxygen and taking away waste.
-As part of the takeover process, your placenta is sprouting little branches that will enable it to attach itself to the wall of your womb.
+Your baby is growing very quickly.
+The placenta is getting ready to provide nutrients and oxygen and take away the waste.
+As part of this process, your placenta is sprouting little branches that will enable it to attach itself to the wall of your womb.

 Beating the pregnancy blues

-There's more advice on how to cope here.
-The important thing is to share your worries, as there's lots of support available.
+There may be times when you feel anxious and stressed.
+Look after yourself and get as much rest as you can.
+Try to eat 6 small healthy meals a day.
+You could also experiment with mindfulness.
+You can read NHS advice on how to cope with feelings and relationships during your pregnancy.
+The important thing is to share your worries, as there is lots of support available.
 A good start would be to talk to your midwife or doctor.

-Being 8 weeks pregnant isn't easy.
-On top of feeling sick and tired, you could find yourself in and out of the loo as your expanding womb pushes onto your bladder.
-If this starts to affect your sleep, then drink lots of fluids in the day, as it's important to stay hydrated, but hold back in the evenings.
+You may be feeling tired and sick, you could find yourself peeing more often as your expanding womb pushes onto your bladder.
+If this starts to affect your sleep, try to drink lots of fluids in the day but less in the evenings.

 Your symptoms could also include:

-Your baby is now around 16mm long from head to bottom, which is about the size of a raspberry – by next week, they will be twice the size!
+Your baby is now around 16mm long, which is about the size of a raspberry.
+By next week, they will be twice the size!

 The tiny head has started to uncurl a bit.
-The arms are getting longer and right now they're bigger than the legs, as the upper part of the body grows faster than the lower part.
-The legs are getting longer too, although the knees, ankles, thighs and toes aren't ready yet.
+Their arms are getting longer and are bigger than the legs as the upper part of the body grows faster than the lower part.
+The legs are getting longer too, although the knees, ankles, thighs and toes have not developed yet.

-Around now, your embryo is given a fancy new name and becomes a “foetus”, which means offspring in Latin.
+Around now, your embryo becomes a “foetus”, which means offspring in Latin.

 Share the news with your GP or ask for an appointment with a midwife at your doctors' surgery.
 Alternatively you can refer yourself to your local hospital – look for contact details on their website.

-You'll need to arrange a "booking appointment".
+You'll need to arrange a booking appointment.
 This usually takes place between weeks 8 and 12, and takes around an hour.
 You can talk about the options for your pregnancy and the birth.
-Plus you'll be offered screening tests for infectious diseases, and conditions such as Down's syndrome.
+You'll also be offered screening tests for infectious diseases, and conditions such as Down's syndrome.
 You could ask about the Maternity Transformation Programme and how it could benefit you.